-Following the completion of your plan and the submission of your learning journal, you will be invited to complete an activity with an employer.
-This will give you the opportunity to see the progress you have made, as well as receiving tailored feedback on your chosen skill.
-You will also be presented with a certificate and the Advanced RED Award will appear on your diploma supplement annex.
+For 2018-19, the employer activity will be provided by Accenture and this will give you the opportunity to see the progress you have made, as well as receiving tailored feedback on your chosen skill.
+You will then be presented with your certificate and the Advanced RED Award will be recorded on your diploma supplement annex.